 It is helpful for parents to be compassionate but firm and consistent.
 Learning the language of eating disorders is helpful.
 If someone won’t eat, perhaps say “The eating disorder must be shouting at you today”.
 If they say I can’t eat this amount of food, ask “This is what the Voice tells you, what do YOU think?”

 Find out if there is someone in their lives they need to change or limit their contact with, such as a verbally abusive family member or a friend who might trigger their low self-esteem or behaviours.
-Offer to get rid of, or hold onto potentially triggering items, such as a bathroom scale or workout DVDs.
+Offer to get rid of or hold onto potentially triggering items, such as a bathroom scale or workout DVDs.
 Let the person know you love and care about them, and your door is open whenever they want to talk.
 Acknowledge that you don’t have experience with what they are going through, but you do understand that it must sometimes make them feel scared and alone, and you want to help ease those feelings when you can.

 Conversely, it is important to be mindful of comments said to someone who is anorexic and regaining weight.
-It’s easy to say, “You look so much better now that you don’t look like a skeleton” or “The weight you gained makes you look healthier. ” You mean it in the best way possible, but often healthy=fat in the mind of someone with anorexia.
+It’s easy to say, “You look so much better now that you don’t look like a skeleton” or “The weight you gained makes you look healthier” and mean it in the best way possible, but often healthy=fat in the mind of someone with anorexia.
 Try using more neutral phrases, such as, “I’m happy that you’re taking better care of yourself.”
 Be mindful of the reactions you get to any acknowledgement of physical changes in a sufferer’s weight, as it’s normal for them to be sensitive about it.

-Responsibility for Progress and Treatment
+Responsibility for Treatment & Progress

-In addition to considering how to be gentle when dealing with your loved one, it’s important to realize that eventually everyone with an eating disorder must learn to be willing to be accountable to themselves and those around them, and translate the desire to recover into changing their thought patterns and actions.
+In addition to considering how to be gentle when dealing with your loved one, it’s important to realize that eventually everyone with an eating disorder must learn to be willing to be accountable to themselves and those around them and translate the desire to recover into changing their thought patterns and actions.
 It can be difficult to know when to push and when to pull back, especially if the sick person is not particularly open about what they are thinking or feeling.

 Sometimes the effects of poor nutrition are so profound that the sick person does not know how they feel or what they are thinking.
-They are on auto-pilot and their illness is pulling their strings.
+They are on auto pilot and their illness is pulling their strings.

 While there are many times when a person, particularly a parent or partner, may need to be quite patient and assist when able to help with progress, there are also times when the sufferer may have to step up and take more responsibility for their progress in recovery.
 There are times when carers must set strict boundaries such as medical monitoring with no exceptions or excuses.